TEST Leadership

 Prapul Arumilli

-Prapul is a second-year majoring in Computer Science and Engineering with a minor in Statistics.
+Prapul is a 4th-year majoring in Computer Science and Engineering with a minor in Statistics.
 He is specializing in Computer Systems.
 In his free time he is either pumping his wallet at the poker table or pumping his muscles at the gym.

 Cal King